All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Fertility and Pregnancy

 This is critical for women with PCOS.
 Because semaglutide can improve ovulation, women who were previously anovulatory may become fertile during treatment.
-However, semaglutide is not approved for use during pregnancy and must be discontinued at least two months before planned conception.
+But semaglutide isn't approved for use during pregnancy and must be discontinued at least two months before planned conception.

-If you are trying to conceive, discuss the timing carefully with your provider.
+If you're trying to conceive, discuss the timing carefully with your provider.
 Semaglutide may help you reach a healthier weight and hormonal state before pregnancy, but it must be stopped before you actively try to get pregnant.

 Interactions With Other PCOS Medications